thomasgassmann/eth-cheatsheets/large-language-models/main.typ

   Replace weight matrices $W in RR^(d times k)$ with $W arrow.l W + alpha/r B A$, where $B in RR^(d times r), A in RR^(r times k)$.
 Init $A$ with Gaussian, $B$ with zeros.
 Can be executed in parallel.
 ]

-*Discrete prompts* search for prompts in discrete set of tokens, *continuous prompts* search for prompts in embedding space.

 #colorbox(title: [Prefix tuning], color: silver)[
   Continuous, prepend sequence of task-specific vectors to input, optimize $M_phi.alt$ to $"max"_phi.alt sum_(y_i) log P(y_i | h_(<i); theta; phi.alt)$ with $h_(<i) = [h_(<i)^((1)); dots; h_(<i)^((n))]$ copied from $M_phi.alt$ if within prefix and otherwise computed using pre-trained LM.
 ]